 The Hamilton County EMA delivers programs and performs function involving:

-- emergency management and homeland security training and exercise coordination
+- Public information and education campaigns, and Emergency management and homeland security training and exercise coordination